 Besides that, Samsung is already working on the next generation of storage in collaboration with IBM, and although they may have met some hitches along the way, the fact that it is set to be announced soon indicates that everything is going accordingly.
 To elaborate, the two companies had announced in 2016 that they are collectively working on an extremely fast and power efficient MRAM (the “M stands for Magnetoresistant) technology that is supposedly going to be an even more efficient non-volatile alternative to the existing NAND Flash memory used in smartphones today.

 While the NAND Flash was made much faster by reducing erase and write times greatly, the MRAM technology that the company is working on relies on something called spin torque transfer (STT) for the same, which ultimately makes it thousands of times faster than the NAND Flash.
 It will also be more power efficient as it does not utilize any power when it is not active.
 It is also a much less expensive technology.
 Samsung will demonstrate the technology at an even on May 24 this year.
 Reports state that the MRAM will be first tested on smart routers and the likes before being in smartphones.
 And if the technology can be perfected soon, then we have little doubts about the fact that that the Galaxy Note 8 will be the first ever smartphone to bring it in.

-The phablet will of course sport the latest Android OS which, in this case, could be Android Nougat or Android O. Rolled out in August 2016, nougat is the seventh major version of the Android operating system.
-For those who haven’t heard of Android O, it's the next version of Android, expected to be released at the Google I/O in May 2017.
-Although there is there’s barely any news of regarding the Android O but being an upgraded version of Nougat, it’ll be smarter, friendlier and more secure.
+The phablet will of course sport the latest Android OS which, in this case, could be Android Nougat or Android O but most likely Android O. Rolled out in August 2016, Nougat is the seventh major version of the Android operating system.
+For those who haven’t heard of Android O, it's the next version of Android.
+The first developer preview rolled out in March, 2017, the second one in May and the third one in June, 2017.
+We also now know that Android O is officially Android 8.0.

 Galaxy Note 8 Wishlist